WiIIiam278/Velocitab/docs/Custom-Logos.md

-If you'd like to display a custom logo or image in your TAB menu, like the example listed on the project listing,<sup><a href="#ref-1">[1]</a></sup> you will need to make use of a resource pack to retexture Minecraft's default Unicode characters.
+If you'd like to display a custom logo or image in your TAB menu, like the example listed on the project listing,&dagger; you will need to make use of a resource pack to retexture Minecraft's default Unicode characters.

 <details>
 <summary>Example: <i>Mine in Abyss</i> server TAB menu.</summary>